lanl/LaGriT/docs/pages/docs/commands/DUMP2.md

 [__**all**__  OR  **graph**  OR  **coefs**  OR  **none**] / [**hybrid**  OR  __**nohybrid**__ ]

-Same syntax as **dump/fehm** except the only output is the FEHM sparse matrix coefficient STOR file *file_name*.stor.
+Same syntax as **dump/fehm** except the only output is the FEHM sparse matrix coefficient STOR file *rootname*.stor.
 File can be written in ascii or binary (fortran unformatted platform dependent).
 The area coefficient values can be written as scalar or vector.
 The compression default is **all** which will compress both the list of area coefficients and the indices.
 The coefs compression, or none compression both use and older algorithm and will result in larger files and may take longer to run.
 The stor file is one of a set of files written when the fehm file type is called.